To Hold or Not to Hold a Stretch: A Common Confusion

 Static stretch therefore only lengthens our muscles if we hold it sufficiently long to trigger the Golgi tendon reflex.
 This can take fifteen, twenty, or thirty seconds.
 It creates contractions which must be offset before muscles can possibly lengthen.
 This can be time consuming if we are trying to improve flexibility for the whole body, especially if we have limited time and wish to achieve other fitness goals such as strength, cardio health, mobility, balance, speed, and power.

 In the case of dynamic stretch such as Essentrics, we stay in motion at moderate speeds, thereby avoiding the myotatic reflex.
-By extending and retracting smoothly and repeatedly, we signal to our muscles that our movements are safe, and they respond cooperatively to lengthen throughout the process.
-This is how we effectively improve flexibility.
+By extending and retracting smoothly and repeatedly, we signal to our muscles that our movements are safe, and they respond readily to lengthen throughout the process.
+This is how we improve flexibility.

 For certain movements, Essentrics instructors may ask us to extend our muscles, give it a second, then extend a bit further, give it another second, and finally extend to the end.
 This is a neuromuscular technique we use to signal to our muscles that we won't overreach, allowing the myotatic reflex to subside.
 We can then lengthen our muscles to their natural limits.